We reviewed the evidence about the effect of inhaling mannitol to treat lung disease in people with cystic fibrosis.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Trials Register which comprises references identified from comprehensive electronic databases, handsearching relevant journals and abstracts from conferences.

-Date of last search: 16 April 2015.
+Date of last search: 28 September 2017.

 All randomised controlled studies comparing mannitol with placebo, active inhaled comparators (for example, hypertonic saline or dornase alfa) or with no treatment.

 Authors independently assessed studies for inclusion, carried out data extraction and assessed the risk of bias in included studies.
 The quality of the evidence was assessed using GRADE.